Azure/azure-kusto-go/README.md

 #### From a Blob Storage File

-This pacakge will also accept ingestion from an Azure Blob Storage file:
+This package will also accept ingestion from an Azure Blob Storage file:

 ```go
 if err := in.FromFile(ctx, "https://myaccount.blob.core.windows.net/$root/myblob"); err != nil {